Drewsey, Oregon: History

 Abner Robbins opened a store here in 1883 and named the place "Gouge Eye" to commemorate a local dispute.
 When Robbins applied for a post office, postal authorities did not accept the original name, so he changed it to "Drusy".
 When the office was established in 1884, however, it was registered under the name "Drewsey".

 Drewsey grew rapidly in the late 19th century, depending on farming and ranching for its economic base.
 The Pacific Livestock Company, two lumbers mills, and other businesses thrived here through the 1920s.
 However, bypassed by the nearest east−west railway as well as the main highway, Drewsey lost population during the Great Depression and after.
 In the 21st century, Drewsey consists of a small number of homes, a combined garage and store with a post office, a tavern and restaurant, two churches, and an elementary school.

 Geography

 Climate

-Drewsey has a steppe climate (Köppen Csb).
+Drewsey has a continental Mediterranean climate (Köppen Dsb).